AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning

 \subsection{Starting from Scratch via Self-Instruct}

 To acquire a sufficient amount of task data and provide an ample training resource, it is necessary to augment the data based on the examples at hand.
 We accomplish this process through self-instruct.
 Initially, the database $\mathcal{D}$ is set to be equal to the task data examples $\mathcal{C}$, with $\mathcal{C}$ as the seed for data generation.
 In each round, the \textsc{Meta-Agent} generates new question-answer pairs by few-shot prompting, and the few-shot prompt examples are randomly sampled from $\mathcal{D}$.
 The generated data will be added to $\mathcal{D}$ followed by filtering, with the exclusion of format erroneous and duplicate data before its inclusion.
 Eventually, we obtain a database $\mathcal{D}=\{q_i,a_i\}_{i=1}^{|\mathcal{D}|}$, where the number of data $|\mathcal{D}|$ satisfies $|\mathcal{D}|\gg|\mathcal{C}|$.
-The prompt we use for self-instruct can be seen in Appendix~\ref{app:prompt_self_instruct}.
+The prompt we use for self-instruct can be seen in Appx.~\ref{app:prompt_self_instruct} and we list some cases generated through self-instruct in Appx.~\ref{app:database}.